Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Experimental Methods

 \subsubsection{The LHCb experiment}

 At hadron colliders such as the LHC, $b$ quarks are predominantly pair-produced in $\pp$ collisions via the gluon fusion process $gg \to \bbbar$ plus subleading quark fusion contributions, with an approximate production cross-section $\sigma(\bb) \sim 560\,\mu$b at $\sqrt{s} = 13$\,TeV, scaling approximately linearly in $\sqrt{s}$~\cite{Aaij_2017}.
 Electroweak production cross-sections for single or pairs of $b$ quarks via Drell-Yan processes, Higgs or top quark decays are five or more orders of magnitude smaller, with the largest such cross-section $\sigma(Z \to \bbbar) \sim 10$\,nb.
 As a result, $b$ quarks are effectively always accompanied in LHC collisions by a companion $\bbar$ quark.
-This feature is extremely important for unbiased trigger strategies and for CP violation studies, as it can be exploited to establish the beauty content at the production vertex of neutral $B$ mesons.
+This feature is extremely important for unbiased trigger strategies enabling the study of one $b$-hadron decay while triggering on the other.

 At leading order, the hadronization of a $b$ quark at the LHC is quite similar to the one observed in detail by the LEP experiments.
 For instance, the momentum distribution of the non $b$-hadron fragments, which is relevant for same-side tagging studies, is well described by LEP-inspired Monte Carlo simulations~\cite{Sjostrand_2015}.
 More important is the relative production of the various $b$-hadron species: the main features---dominant production of $\Bz$ and $\Bp$ mesons, and sizeable production fraction of $\Bs$ and $\Lb$---are the same, except that a much larger \Lb production fraction is observed for $p_{T}$ (momentum transverse to the beam axis) below 10~GeV~\cite{PhysRevD.100.031102}.
 LHCb can also study the decays of $B_c$ mesons, in spite of its very low production rate, approximately $0.6\%$ of the \Bp production cross-section~\cite{bcprod}.
 As discussed in Secs.~\ref{sec:th:other_states} and~\ref{sec:th:conn}, $B_c$ mesons provide a very interesting laboratory for testing LFUV in $\BJtaunu$ or $B_c \to \tau\nu$ decays.